 Keep in mind that the secret to ongoing positive results with an exercise regimen is to ensure the senior feels comfortable and safe with the plan and the exercises.
 If soreness is noted in muscles or joints the next day after exercising, a reduced intensity can be put in place; and check with the doctor if the pain or discomfort continues.

 New Horizons In-Home Care’s caregivers will work hand in hand with your loved one’s healthcare provider to create a safe exercise plan according to his or her abilities to improve strength, independence, and overall quality of life.
-Call us at 503-400-3000 or use our online contact form to learn more about the positive aspects of daily exercise in improving senior fitness and to discover more about how our home care in Keizer and throughout western Oregon can help!
+Call us at 503-400-3000 or use our online contact form to learn more about the positive aspects of daily exercise in improving senior fitness and to discover more about how our senior care in Florence and throughout western Oregon can help!